 Body Position

-As you approach the ball to hit the half volley, the nature of the stroke requires that your body is positioned a little lower to the ground.
+In terms of body positioning, the nature of the stroke requires that your stance is a little lower to the ground.

-You are meeting the ball before it gets to the apex of its bounce, so it requires a bit of a crouch.
+You are meeting the ball before it gets to the apex of its bounce, so the shot requires a bit of a crouch.
 So keep your knees bent.
-Hitting a half volley well means that your body is positioned slightly lower than your normal tennis ready position.
+To hit a half volley well, your body is must positioned slightly lower than your normal tennis-ready position.

 Racquet Position